telerik/blazor-docs/components/treelist/editing/validation.md

 # TreeList Validation

-The Telerik UI for Blazor TreeList supports built-in validation That is enabled by default.
-The component passes down an `EditContext` as a cascading value to the editable cells in the component.
+The Telerik UI for Blazor TreeList supports built-in validation that is enabled by default.
+The component passes an `EditContext` as a cascading value to the editable cells.
 If any validation messages are present the TreeList will render them as [Validation Tooltips]({%slug validation-tools-tooltip%}) on hover of the specific editor.

 #### In this article: